-In the present paper, we propose an alternative adaptive tuning scheme based on a different method.
-Instead of making a sequence of \textit{if-then} decisions, our method is defined mathematically and amounts to continuously solving a system of linear equations.
+In the present paper, we investigate an alternative adaptive tuning scheme based on a different method which was originally proposed by~\cite{Laubenfels} (unpublished, for a short summary see~\cite{Sethares2005}).
+Instead of making a sequence of \textit{if-then} decisions, this method is defined mathematically and amounts to continuously solving a system of linear equations.
 As is described below, the system of equations may be viewed as a resistor network or likewise as a mechanical network of springs representing the interval sizes.
 Roughly speaking, each spring prefers to relax into a state where its length corresponds to the natural size of a pure interval and it will do so whenever this is possible, producing a chord in just intonation.
 However, if the spring network is so complex that it is impossible for all springs to simultaneously be situated in their ground state, the system will approach a non-trivial state under tension, representing a tempered harmonic compromise.
-This happens automatically without making any explicit decisions and resembles the way in which musicians find the best possible intonation.
-As another advantage, our method finds a harmonic compromise for \textit{all} intervals in a given chord, not only of the intervals between adjacent tones.
+This happens automatically without making any explicit decisions and may resemble the way in which musicians find the best possible intonation.
+As another advantage, the present method finds a harmonic compromise for \textit{all} intervals in a given chord, not only of the intervals between adjacent tones.

-To demonstrate the technical feasibility of the dynamically adjusting tuning scheme proposed in this paper, we implemented the tuning algorithm in an open-source application which is available for various platforms including mobile devices.
+To demonstrate the technical feasibility of the dynamically adjusting tuning scheme discussed in this paper, we implemented the tuning algorithm in an open-source application which is available for various platforms including mobile devices.
 This software will be described in more detail at the end of the paper.